-Infrastructure as a service (IaaS) simply lets carriers outsource physical infrastructure, network security, and virtualization.
+IaaS lets carriers outsource physical infrastructure, physical and network security, and virtualization.
 It is the simplest of the cloud hosting models available today.
-Think of it like an on-premises install at a different location — the IT model you are probably accustomed to without the hosting pains.
+Think of it like an on-premises install at a different location (the IT model you are probably accustomed to without the hosting pains).
 IaaS has the added benefit of a few critical responsibilities being taken over by the hosting vendor, but more is left to the responsibility of the insurer.

 What are the pros?

-First and foremost, moving from an on-premises install to a cloud-based model is an upgrade for any insurer.
-With IaaS, you gain the data security and cost-efficiency benefits of cloud hosting.
+First and foremost, moving from an on-premises system to a cloud-based model is an upgrade for any insurer.
+With IaaS, you gain the physical and network security and efficiency benefits of cloud hosting.
 Additionally, an IaaS model allows for more scalability than traditional physical hosting, so your applications can grow in concert with your operation.

 What are the cons?